GreenDelta/olca-conversion-service/README.md

 On a Linux server you probably want to start the server as a [background process](https://stackoverflow.com/questions/4797050/how-to-run-process-as-background-and-never-die) from a shell.
-One solution to do this, is `nohup`:
+One solution to do this, is to use `nohup`:

 ```bash
 nohup java -jar server.jar &